2023 Academy Awards Betting

 If you live in the US, you can legally bet on the Academy Awards in one of two ways.
 For those residing in New Jersey, that state has approved Oscars betting as part of the regulated sportsbook offerings there.
 If you live anywhere else in the country, however, you must bet on the show by using an offshore sports betting site.

-Note: Residents of Connecticut and Washington are precluded from all forms of gambling over the Internet.
-However, these states’ laws appear to be entirely unenforced, so you can proceed at your own discretion.
+Note: Residents of Washington are precluded from all forms of gambling over the Internet.
+However, WA laws appear to be entirely unenforced, so you can proceed at your own discretion.
 We nevertheless advise that you follow all local gambling laws in your area.

-Bovada, operating under the license of the international Bodog brand, is the most popular online sportsbook in America, and they’ve been offering Academy Awards betting odds for years.
+Bovada, operating inside the legal jurisdiction of Costa Rica, is the most popular online sportsbook in America, and they’ve been offering Academy Awards betting odds for years.
 As soon as the annual list of Oscar nominees is released, Bovada has live odds on the event, usually with lines for each category.
 Mix in some Academy Award props, and you’ve got dozens of ways to make some money off Hollywood for a change!

 Top-Rated Legal Sportsbooks For Oscars Betting